-Equity is fairness and justice.
-The Equity Office leads the University of Auckland's commitment to be a safe, inclusive and equitable place to study and work.
+The office of the Pro Vice-Chancellor Equity leads the University's commitment to providing a safe, inclusive and equitable place to study and work.

 Everyone has the right to be free from discrimination and achieve their potential.

-We support our students and staff through equity initiatives, resources, policies and programmes that are embedded across the University.
+We support our students and staff through equity and diversity initiatives, resources, policies and programmes that are embedded across the University.